giantturtle/top-notch-workspaces/README.md

 You can configure colors, borders and transparency by editing stylesheet.css

 Example (current top bar transparency is set to 0.4):

+   //Top bar transparency

   .panel-transparency {
       background-color: rgba(0, 0, 0, 0.40);
   }

 Or you can edit extension.js for more advanced changes.

 For example, you want to move clock to be after system date-time indicator:

-// only move the clock if it's in the centre box
-    if ( children.indexOf(dateMenu.container) != -1 ) {
+    //only move the clock if it's in the centre box if ( children.indexOf(dateMenu.container) != -1 ) {
         centerBox.remove_actor(dateMenu.container);